 When there’s a house you’re serious about, you’ll receive a substantial disclosure packet.
 In part one of this series, we looked at the earthquake fault zone disclosure.
 Here, we’ll explore the seismic hazard zone disclosure, which examines the risk of liquefaction and landslides for a property.

-When an earthquake strikes, the intensity of earthquake shaking determines the damage severity.
+When an earthquake strikes, the intensity of earthquake shaking determines the severity of damage.
 In turn, the main factors affecting earthquake shaking intensity are earthquake depth, proximity to the fault, the underlying soil, and building characteristics—particularly height.
 Let’s take a look at the latter two (soil and buildings) and how they interact.

 If you had Jumpstart earthquake insurance 40 years ago, when would you have received a payment?
 Over the last 40 years, 16 earthquakes would have triggered a Jumpstart payment in California.
 In other words, Jumpstart makes payments in about three earthquakes per decade.